finspec/finspec-spec/documentation/schema_def_3.0.md

 A simple array of conditions, **each of which should be evaluated in turn and the loop exited when the first evaluates to true**.
 See below for a description of condition grammar.

-**NOTE** In order for conditions to be examined, `alwaysRequired` should be set to `false` on the parent field, to avoid the parent field always being considered mandatory.
+**NOTE** For conditions to be examined, `alwaysRequired` should be set to `false` on the parent field, to avoid the parent field always being considered mandatory.

 Field Name | Type | Description
 ---|:---:|---